-For example, what type of operation you are having, which the surgeon will have explained to you, and that you will have a general anaesthetic.
+For example, what type of operation you are having (i.e. keyhole/laparoscopic), which the surgeon will have explained to you, and that you will have a general anaesthetic.

 • Risks of the surgery

 For example, the potential effect on your health - this may be temporary or permanent.
 It is important that you know that there is a small risk of death.
 If you can remember who gave you the information that is very useful.